Documenting your Eligibility for Studies

-Regardless of what Master’s programme you are applying for, you are required to submit a number of documents in support of your applications.
+Regardless of what programme you are applying for, you need to submit a number of documents in support of your application.
+These are referred to as general supporting documents.
+Most programmes also require programme-specific supporting documents.

 These documents enable our admissions officers to confirm that you have completed your Bachelor’s studies (or that you are in your final year of Bachelor’s studies), possess sufficient English language skills, and have completed the required number of courses in your respective academic discipline, among other things.